China ‘super embassy’ decision put back to December

 “Now the Government is too scared of the public to give planning consent to the Chinese spying base as they had planned to,” he said.

+The Liberal Democrats accused the Government of “kicking the can down the road”.

+Calum Miller, the party’s foreign affairs spokesman, said: “It’s beyond time this embassy proposal was put out of its misery – and that the Government send a signal to China that we will no longer roll over in the face of their industrial espionage.”

-The “detailed nature” of concerns about the plans have resulted in the postponement, Downing Street suggested.
+Downing Street suggested the “detailed nature” of concerns about the plans were behind the postponement.

 The Prime Minister’s official spokesman told reporters: “Given the detailed nature of the representations that have been provided, and the need to give parties sufficient opportunity to respond, MHCLG (The Ministry of Housing, Communities and Local Government) consider that more time is needed for full consideration of the applications.